Confederation Park Calgary Overview

-This extensive park features mature trees and well-maintained pathways, offering a pleasant environment for both on-leash and off-leash dog walking.
+This 162-hectare park boasts mature trees and winding pathways, ideal for both on-leash and off-leash dog walking.

 Quick Facts